ROCm/HIP/docs/markdown/hip_faq.md

 - [What specific version of CUDA does HIP support?](#what-specific-version-of-cuda-does-hip-support)
 - [What libraries does HIP support?](#what-libraries-does-hip-support)
 - [How does HIP compare with OpenCL?](#how-does-hip-compare-with-opencl)
+- [How does porting CUDA to HIP compare to porting CUDA to OpenCL?]
 - [What hardware does HIP support?](#what-hardware-does-hip-support)
 - [Does Hipify automatically convert all source code?](#does-hipify-automatically-convert-all-source-code)
 - [What is NVCC?](#what-is-nvcc)